tulibraries/tul_cob/README.md

 bundle exec rake ingest
 ```

-You can also pass in ther path to a separate file you would like to ingest as a parameter
+You can also pass in their path to a separate file you would like to ingest as a parameter

 ```bash
 bundle exec rake ingest[/some/other/path.xml]